 Projected population and need of sustainable human settlements within Karoo Hoogland Local Municipality is based on an average growth scenario (1.47 % growth rate per annum, measured between 1996 - 2016), a high growth scenario (1.97 % p.a., measured between 2001 and 2011) a medium growth scenario (0.67 % p.a., measured between 2011 and 2016) and low growth scenario (3.03% p.a., measured between 1996 - 2001).
 For the projected analysis an average growth scenario will be adopted.
-In addition, population projections by the CSIR2 (as based in the NSDF) has been used to reaffirm the projections calculated using the above projection rates.
-Medium to high growth rates projected varies between 0.78% based on 2016 population statistics and 0,64% towards the end of 2050.
+In addition, population projections by the CSIR2 (as based in the NSDF) has been used to reaffirm the projected varies between 0.78% based on 2016 population statistics and 0,64% towards the end of 2050.
 The NSDF envisage a development shift from the west towards the east of South Africa and this could prevail growth projections experienced between 2011 and 2016.
 Urbanisation3 would also have certain growth implications in the Karoo Hoogland Local Municipality.